scottrobel/binary-search-tree/README.md

 # binary-search-tree
-In this project I created an extreamly easy interface to interct, Build and balance binary search trees!
+In this project I created an extremely easy interface to interact, Build and balance binary search trees! ##first. add the lib folder to your ruby project Syntax: to add it in your project require these files.
 ##first. add the lib folder to your ruby project
 Syntax:
 to add it in your project require these files.